arangodb/docs/3.12/aql/fundamentals-data-types.md

 [ [ "fox", "marshal" ] ]
 ```

-A trailing comma after the last element is allowed (introduced in v3.7.0):
+A trailing comma after the last element is allowed:

 ```aql
 [